ibmresilient/resilient-community-apps/fn_odbc_query/doc/Resilient fn_odbc_query User Guide.md

 More information on the pyodbc, driver manager and ODBC drivers is available on the {GitHub Pyodbc Wiki](https://github.com/mkleehammer/pyodbc/wiki/Drivers-and-Driver-Managers).

-Connections to databases are made through the use of connection strings, which are driverspecific.
+Connections to databases are made through the use of connection strings, which are driver specific.
 General connection string information for most databases is available at http://www.connectionstrings.com.

 ### Unicode Configuration